-Accent marks are extremely helpful.
+Accent marks are extremely important to Spanish pronunciation.
 Misplacing or forgetting an accent can make a big difference in the meaning of your Spanish sentences.

 The letter c will be pronounced like the Spanish letter s when followed by the vowels e and i.

 In Spanish, we always want to strive to pronounce the Spanish letter d just like the “d” in “didn’t.”
-Thanks to the letter “i,” perhaps, this letter “d” tends to stick to the tips of our tongues.
+This letter “d” tends to stick to the tips of our tongues.

 Try using this softer, lighter pronunciation of “d” for the Spanish word donar (to donate).
 Don’t let that tongue move around!
 Keep it towards your front teeth.

-Now, does that mean we pronounce the g sound in guacamole?
+So, does that mean we pronounce the g sound in guacamole?
 Nope.
 It turns out that the pair gu comes with its own set of rules.

 That means aguacate (avocado), guacamole and Guayaquil (Ecuadorian city) are all pronounced with a whua sound.

 When you see h in a word, pretend it doesn’t exist unless it’s in a ch combo.

 A single r should almost sound like the Spanish d or like the English “d” sound in “udder.”
+It’s on the tip of your tongue, not in the back of your throat like the English letter “r.”

-Welcome to the first—and only—Spanish consonant that I’ll tell you to pronounce more strongly.
-We have a dainty “l” sound in English that doesn’t exist in Spanish.
 This is the delicate “l” you see in “delicate” and “listen.”
-Feel where your tongue goes when you pronounce these two words out loud—it shouldn’t go far.
+Feel where your tongue goes when you pronounce these two words out loud.
 This sound is made with the tippy-top of the tongue lightly pressed against your front teeth.

 While you still want to keep your vowels short, you can pause and linger on the letter l in words like hola and loco.
-Or even, “¡hola, loco!”

 And One More Thing…